 Fonthill was an amazing work of neo-gothic construction.
 It took years to complete, but since its design was more concerned with aesthetic beauty than with the practical realities of the physical world, it collapsed within two years of Beckford selling it in 1823.
 Doubtless distraught at the loss of his monumental erection, Beckford moved to Bath and further indulged his Freudian obsession with raising huge towers.
 He became a recluse in his less famous Lansdown Tower, an unusual work of neo-classical architecture that stands 37 meters (120 ft) high and remains to this day.
 He also left behind one of the greatest under-appreciated treasures of gothic literature—his peculiar and highly imaginative novel Vathek.
 You can read it for free online.

 Tommy Silverstein is one of America’s most violent criminals, as this previous list illustrates.
 Jailed for armed robbery in 1977, his sentence was upgraded to life without parole after he murdered two of his fellow inmates.
 He was placed on “no human contact” status after killing a guard at Marion Prison in 1983.
 However, the verdict is still out as to whether or not his punishment fits the crime.
 Some human rights activists claim it breaches the American constitution, which officially outlaws “cruel and unusual punishment.”

-Silverstein has now been in solitary confinement for more than 30 years.
+Silverstein spent more than 36 years in solitary confinement.
+He passed away in 2019 after complications from heart surgery.
 Though this is a record for the federal prison system, amazingly some prisoners in Louisiana were stuck in solitary confinement even longer.
 Herman Wallace spent 41 years in solitary and died just three days after his release at the age of 71.

 HTR Williams has been writing in a cupboard under the stairs for the past three years, living off pasta sheets posted under the door twice daily.
 Read more for free at htrwilliams.com.